-Our Favorite Cenote in Mexico – Cenote Suytun
+Cenote Suytun – Our Favorite Cenote in Mexico

-The location might seem like it’s in the middle of nowhere, (it’s about an hour and 45 minute drive from Cancun) but it can be perfectly on the way to other hot spots in the Yucatan Peninsula.
+The location might seem like it’s in the middle of nowhere, (it’s about 1 hour and 45 minutes driving from Cancun) but it is on the way to other hot spots in the Yucatan Peninsula.

-Suytun is an underground cave with a manmade platform built into the middle.
+Cenote Suytun is an underground cave with a manmade platform built into the middle.
 The most prominent feature is the single beam of light that shines into the cave through a hole in the top.
 At midday, when the sun is directly overhead the beam lights up the platform.

 The cool waters of this cenote make for the perfect escape from the sweltering Cancun sun.
-When inside it is easy to see why the Maya considered cenotes sacred.
+When inside, it is easy to see why the Maya considered cenotes sacred.
 When crowded, people shriek and do cannonballs into the water, but when it was almost empty many people seemed to reverence the location by whispering.

 Where is Suytun Cenote Located?